-The website allows you to compare the costs everyday items and equate them to other towns and cities in the UK and across the world!
+The website allows you to compare up to date costs of everyday items and equates them to other towns and cities in the UK and across the world!

 Keeping in the loop with what you will be paying every month if you are thinking of living in Brentwood will certainly help with your move.

 Living in Brentwood offers locals a host of excellent activities.

 The town is home to some fine amenities.

 Ranging from numerous national parks to the Brentwood Centre which boasts its own gym, swimming pool, squash court and concert hall all in one convenient location.